f-krull/nettfix/README.md

   * version control
   * user access control
-  * relies in DB access to Nettquik with write permissions
+  * relies on DB access to Nettquik with write permissions

 ## TODO: